 DAY 2: MANDALAY – THE FAMOUS U BEIN BRIDGE

-By now, the water festival, Thingyan, is in full swing.
-Traditionally, the festival involved the sprinkling of scented water a practice that is still continued in rural areas.
-It is believed that the water will wash-away one’s sins.
-While the smaller villages often hold up the tradition, people in major cities equip themselves with huge syringes, water pistols, garden hoses.
+By now, the water festival, Thingyan, is starting.
+Traditionally, the festival involved the sprinkling of scented water, a practice that is still continued in rural areas.
+It is believed that the water will wash away one’s sins.
+While the smaller villages often hold up the tradition, people in major cities equip themselves with huge syringes, water pistols, and garden hoses.
 Additionally, water balloons and fire hoses may be involved.
 Make sure you have your camera ready and in a waterproof bag.

-Later that day, we will visit the day workers, who are living in humble houses at the river, to take their portraits and to photograph them during their work.
+Later that day, we will visit the day workers, who live in humble houses at the river, to take their portraits and to photograph them during their work.

 DAY 3: MANDALAY – BUDDHIST CULTURE AND FILIGREE HANDCRAFT

-The remainder of the day, we will visit several of the city’s artisans and craftsmen, who are, for instance, carving Buddha statues out of solid blocks of white marble.
-In Burma, there is a healthy demand of Buddha statues – whether it is for public temples or private use – and the artisan craftsmen create the statues by hand, a truly dusty and physically exhausting work.
+For the remainder of the day, we will visit several of the city’s artisans and craftsmen who are, for instance, carving Buddha statues out of solid blocks of white marble.
+In Burma, there is a healthy demand of Buddha statues – whether for public temples or private use – and the artisan craftsmen create the statues by hand, a truly dusty and physically exhausting work.